cast-org/figuration/docs/widgets/scrollspy.md

 ### Options

 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to `data-cfw-scrollspy`, as in `data-cfw-scrollspy-target=".navbar-example"`.
+For data attributes, append the option name to `data-cfw-scrollspy`, as in `data-cfw-scrollspy-target="#navbar-example"`.

 <table class="table table-scroll table-bordered table-striped">
 <thead>